skyl/bonsai/stay-with-one.md

 Try 0, stay with 1, next comes _N_.
 Sometimes you will need to go beyond 1 or even 2.
 At this point you should consider _N_ as the target.
 Instead of hardcoding 3 clusters that you can deploy to, consider parameterizing so that you can deploy to any arbitrary number of clusters.
+If different modules in your codebase need to use a different version, maybe you have to allow every module to pin its own version of that dependency.
-If you need 3 languages, you might as well prepare for _N_ languages.
-If you have 3 options for logging, maybe you need an abstract interface that can handle new options as they arise.
+If you need 3
+languages, maybe you might as well prepare for _N_ languages.
+If you have 3 options
+for logging, maybe you need an abstract interface that can handle new options as they arise.
 Maintaining multiple ways to do things might mean that you need _N_ ways.
 Instead of having 3 identical functions that each have an option hardcoded, have one function that can take multiple values for the option.

+Staying with _one_ can allow you to abstract to _N_.

 ## Don't be Rigid